Providing Robust risk management services to alternative investment fund structures whilst helping to adhere to the AIFMD regulatory regime.

-This report will provide a breakdown of the currency exposures of your portfolios distinguishing between exposures stemming from direct investments, derivatives and FX derivatives.
-It will also show those instruments that have a hedging effect.
+This report will provide a breakdown of the currency exposures within the portfolio, distinguishing between exposures stemming from direct investments, derivatives and FX derivatives.
+It will also show those instruments that have hedging effects.

-In the investment decision process, it is important to take into account both return and risk in order to analyse which investment is more attractive than others.
-Portfolio performance measurements are useful in the evaluation of active portfolio management which can also help in the investment decision process by ranking the performance of funds, according to their investment strategies and risk and desirability.
+Portfolio performance measurements are useful in the evaluation of active portfolio management and can help the investment decision process by ranking the performance of funds according to their investment strategies and risk appetite.

-The risk-adjusted ratios which are available on Risk Radar are the most common measures used in the portfolio performance analysis.
+The risk-adjusted performance ratios available on Risk Radar are the most common and widely used measures in portfolio performance analysis.
+These include:

-Arkus will produce the SRRI reports that can be used to feed the KIID/KID documents required for the respective fund structures.
-The calculation of the SRRI will be performed by Arkus on an automated basis through its in-house system RiskRadar™.
-This is done accounting for incomplete time-series and/or changes to the representative Asset-Mix in case of insufficient time series
+Arkus will produce SRRI reports that can be used to feed the KIID/KID documents.
+The calculation of the SRRI will be performed on an automated basis through our in-house system RiskRadar™.

-To conveniently monitor the Cover Rules, we have developed a guideline at portfolio level which is based on the Coverage Ratio.
-Any warning or breaching limit can be specified when the Guideline is set up depending on the particularities of the portfolio.
-The warning level will act as a safeguard.
-If it is surpassed, it invites the addressee to verify the nature of the breach and potentially take corrective actions.
+To conveniently monitor the Cover Rules, we have developed a portfolio-level guideline which is based on the Coverage Ratio.
+Any warning or breaching limit can be specified when the guideline is set up depending on the particularities of the portfolio.
+The warning level will act as a safeguard: if surpassed, it invites the addressee to verify the nature of the breach and potentially take corrective actions.

 This is a data extraction of the risk related fields that are needed for the Annex IV reporting, such as CS 01, DV01, VaR, Leverage, Stress Testing etc. Arkus will provide a report that is designed to feed into the Annex IV filing.